Back to Living Real Change

 Radiation is used in two different ways to treat cancer, explains Kim Vu Neisler, M.D., a radiation oncologist at Piedmont:

-• Curative treatment: To cure the cancer
+• Curative treatment: To cure cancer

 • Palliative care: To manage pain and other cancer symptoms